Places one can go to after death

 Jesus said: "if your hand or your foot is-causing you to-fall, cut it off and throw (it) from you.
 It-is better (for) you to-enter into life crippled or lame than TO-BE-THROWN INTO THE ETERNAL FIRE having two hands or two feet.
 And if your eye is-causing you to-fall, tear it out and throw (it) from you.
 It-is better (for) you to-enter into life one-eyed than TO-BE-THROWN INTO THE GEHENNA (of) FIRE having two eyes" (Matthew 18:8-9).

-Terms that can be related to the place of fire: "The eternal fire" interchangeable with "the lake of fire"?
+2) C) Terms: "The eternal fire" interchangeable with "the lake of fire":

 The term for "THE ETERNAL FIRE" (Matthew 25:41) may be used interchangeably with the term "THE LAKE (OF) FIRE" (Revelation 20:10).